nathan-barry/nathan.rs/content/_index.md

 ## Personal Records

-I've always been lucky enough to be naturally good at a lot of things!
 Here is a list of some personal feats I've done (featuring the impressive and the useless).

 Event | Record
 --- | ---